nishmethuku/my-portfolio/README.md

-# Yash Sawhney – Personal Website
+# Nish Methuku – Personal Website

 A beautiful, modern, and responsive personal website built with React, Vite, and Tailwind CSS.